Earl of Derby

-Ferrers Creation
+The Ferrers creation

 Ferrières in Normandy, the hometown of the de Ferrers family, was an important centre for iron (fer) and takes its name from the iron ore mines used during the Gallo-Roman period.
 Lord of Longueville, Normandy, and a Domesday Commissioner; he built Tutbury Castle and Duffield Castle and had large holdings in Derbyshire as well as 17 other counties.

 Robert de Ferrers, 1st Earl of Derby (1062–1139) was created Earl of Derby by King Stephen in 1138 for his valiant conduct at the Battle of Northallerton.
 He was married to Hawise de Vitre and died in 1139.

 His son Robert de Ferrers, 2nd Earl of Derby (?–bef.1160) became the next earl and was married to Margaret Peverel.
 He founded Darley Abbey and Merevale Abbey.

 His son William de Ferrers, 3rd Earl of Derby (died 1190) was married to Sybil de Braose.
 He rebelled against King Henry II and was imprisoned at Caen, Normandy.
 He died in the Crusades at the Siege of Acre.

 He was succeeded by his son William de Ferrers, 4th Earl of Derby (died 1247) who married Agnes de Kevelioc (also known as Agnes of Chester), daughter of Hugh de Kevelioc, 3rd Earl of Chester.

 He was succeeded by his son William de Ferrers, 5th Earl of Derby (died 1254) who married Sibyl Marshall and then Margaret de Quincy with whom he had his son and heir Robert de Ferrers, 6th Earl of Derby (1239–1279), who became the next Earl.

 He rebelled against King Henry III and was arrested and imprisoned first in the Tower of London, then in Windsor Castle and Wallingford Castle, and in 1266 his lands and earldom were forfeited, including Tutbury Castle which still belongs to the Duchy of Lancaster.
 Through one line the descent of the Earls of Derby eventually gave rise to the Earls Ferrers.
 Laurence Shirley, 4th Earl Ferrers, was the only peer of the realm to be hanged for murder.
 Another familial line takes in the Baron Ferrers of Chartley descent.